Gluten Free Sunbutter Truffles Recipe

 To keep these truffles corn-free do not choose confectioners’ sugar as a rolling ingredient, stick with plain cocoa powder or the coconut rolling options.
 If you prefer your truffles on the sweeter side, add a bit more agave to taste.

-2 (12-ounce) packages dairy free dark (Bittersweet) chocolate chips – use divided
+- 2 (12-ounce) packages dairy free dark (Bittersweet) chocolate chips divided

-1½ cups toasted coconut flakes (toast in 350 degree oven for 8 – 10 minutes until golden brown) 1½ cups coconut flakes
+- 1½ cups toasted coconut flakes (toast in 350 degree oven for 8 – 10 minutes until golden brown)

 In a large microwave-safe mixing bowl, combine 12 ounces chocolate chips, the Sunbutter, coconut oil, agave nectar and salt.
 Microwave on high power for 2 minutes or until the chocolate has mostly melted.